Komanda massacre: Religious institutions

-Military, governments, and intergovernmental organizations
+Military and intergovernmental organizations

-The FARDC and MONUSCO have both denounced the attack.
+The FARDC and MONUSCO both denounced the attack.
 The UN jointly supported MONUSCO's condemnation which expressed a "deep outrage at these heinous acts of violence, which constitute serious violations of international humanitarian law and infringements on human rights."
-The UN Security Council (UNSC) released a press release on 7 August 2025, issued by Council President Eloy Alfaro de Alba, "expressed their deepest condolences to the families of the victims and to the Government of the Democratic Republic of the Congo and wished a swift recovery to those injured."
+The UNSC released a press release on 7 August 2025, issued by Council President Eloy Alfaro de Alba, "expressed their deepest condolences to the families of the victims and to the Government of the Democratic Republic of the Congo and wished a swift recovery to those injured."

-The FARDC and UPDF increased military presence in the Komanda center to track down rebels.
-Congolese forces were reportedly deployed three kilometers south of the church and MONUSCO one kilometer.
-In a press release, MONUSCO pledged to provide aid to local authorities with burials and medical aid, which was realized.
+The FARDC and UPDF increased military presence in the Komanda center to track down rebels in their joint Operation Shujaa efforts.
+Congolese forces were reportedly deployed three kilometers and MONUSCO one kilometer south of the church.
+In a press release, MONUSCO pledged to provide aid to local authorities with burials and medical aid, which they followed through with; locals conducted mass burials with the aid of MONUSCO-provided excavator.
 It also stated that it has "intensified its security efforts in and around Komanda by increasing the frequency of patrols in the area."
-The FARDC, Congolese National Police, and MONUSCO all participated in these patrols.
+The FARDC, local Congolese National Police (PNC), and MONUSCO all participated in these patrols.
 On 29 July, joint security forces were fired at by suspected Patriotic and Integrationist Force of Congo (FPIC) militia fighters in the Baiti neighborhood which was condemned by local authorities and youth representatives alike.
+The pressure pushed ADF militants near Komanda towards the neighboring territory of Mambasa, which joint Operation Shujaa forces agreed to extend their operations into.

-A public information officer within the MONUSCO rapid deployable battalion based in Komanda told HRW that "The ADF is known to employ silent killer tactics, striking swiftly, organized and unpredictable.
+A public information officer within the MONUSCO rapid deployable battalion based in Komanda told Human Rights Watch (HRW) that "the ADF is known to employ silent killer tactics, striking swiftly, organized and unpredictable.
 In this case, the attack occurred in the early hours of the morning, targeting a religious gathering attended by a large number of civilians' and that MONUSCO had taken steps to 'intensify protection efforts in the area.'"
 A military source within the FARDC told HRW that a "military justice instigation" had been opened and that further troops were deployed in the region for civilian security.

-Locals conducted mass burials with the aid of MONUSCO-provided excavator.

 According to Radio Okapi, Jacques Anayeyi, president of the Irumu Territorial Youth Council, "welcomed these security efforts but deplored the political exploitation of the situation" and "accused certain political actors of manipulating a section of the youth to fuel hostility against MONUSCO, thus endangering security cohesion.
 'Some politicians are taking advantage of the situation to stir up rejection of MONUSCO,' he said."

+International

+Numerous international governments expressed their condolences.
+France's foreign ministry expressed condolence to victims' families, solidarity with the Congolese government, and called for militants to lay down their arms.
+Belgium's prime minister, Maxime Prévot, condemned the violence and called for militants to lay down their arms.